-Required Component Contract Provision 438.206 - Availability of services Delivery network, maintain and monitor a network supported by written agreements and is sufficient to provide adequate access to services covered under the contract to the population to be enrolled.
-Model Contract:Exhibit B, Part 4, Subsection 3.a.
+Required Component Contract Provision 438.206 - Availability of services Model Contract: Delivery network, maintain and monitor a network supported by written agreements and is sufficient to provide adequate access to services covered under the contract to the population to be enrolled.
+Exhibit B, Part 4, Subsection 3.a.
 Provide female enrollees direct access to women's health specialists. • Exhibit G,1.b.
 Provide for a second opinion.
 Exhibit B, Part 4, Subsection2.m.
-Provide out of network services when not available in network. • Exhibit B, Part 4, Subsection 3.a.
+Provide out of network services when not available in network.
+Exhibit B, Part 4, Subsection3.a.
 (6) Demonstrate that providers are credentialed.
-Furnishing of services, timely access, cultural competence. • Exhibit B, Part 4, subsection 3.b.(1) Exhibit B, Part 4, subsection3.a.(1) 438.207 - Assurances of adequate capacity and services Model Contract MCO must provide documentation that demonstrates it has capacity to serve the expected enrollment.
-Submit the documentation in a format specified by the state at time of contracting and any time there is a significant change. • Exhibit B, Part 3.a.(1) 438.208 - Coordination and continuity of care Model Contract: Each MCO must implement procedures to deliver primary care to and coordinate health care services to enrollees. • Exhibit B, Part 4, 2.i. • Exhibit B, Part 4, 2.e.
+Furnishing of services, timely access, cultural Exhibit B, Part 4, subsection3.b.(1) competence.
+Exhibit B, Part 4, subsection3.a.(1) 438.207 - Assurances of adequate capacity and services Model Contract MCO must provide documentation that demonstrates it has capacity to serve the expected enrollment.
+Submit the documentation in a format specified by the state at time of contracting and any time there is a significant change. • Exhibit B, Part 3.a.(1) 438.208 - Coordination and continuity of care Model Contract: Each MCO must implement procedures to deliver primary care to and coordinate health care services to enrollees. • Exhibit B, Part 4, 2.i.
+State must implement procedures to identify persons • Exhibit B, Part 4, 2.e.